-I've programmed since the late 80s.
-Beginning with BASIC, I worked on C, Java, Perl and .NET.
+I've programmed since 1988 when I was in the 8th grade.
+We didn't have Computer Science in school at that time in India, so it was all self-learnt.
+I began with BASIC and moved on to C, Java, Perl, .NET and other languages and frameworks.
 Along the way, I picked a couple of Masters degrees in Computer Science.

 Day job: I work for a university in Washington, D.C. and design and create apps.
 Most of them are Ruby on Rails apps.
 I also created and maintain a few Python Flask apps.
 I continue to use Perl for automation scripts and quickfixes.
 Perl still continues to be my favourite language.